Certified anesthesiologist assistant

-In the United States, certified anesthesiologist assistants (CAAs) are clinicians that practice medicine under the direction of licensed anesthesiologists to implement anesthesia care plans for a patient undergoing surgery.
-CAAs are integral members of the anesthesia care team as described by the American Society of Anesthesiologists (ASA).
+Certified anesthesiologist assistants (CAAs) are master’s degree level non-physician anesthesia care providers in North America.
+CAAs are members of the anesthesia care team as described by the American Society of Anesthesiologists (ASA).
+This designation must be disambiguated from the Certified Clinical Anesthesia Assistant (CCAA) designation conferred by the Canadian Society of Respiratory Therapists.
 All CAAs possess a baccalaureate degree, and complete an intensive didactic and clinical program at a postgraduate level.
-CAAs are trained in the delivery and maintenance of all types of anesthesia care as well as advanced patient monitoring techniques.
+CAAs are trained in the delivery and maintenance of most types of anesthesia care as well as advanced patient monitoring techniques.
 The goal of CAA education is to guide the transformation of student applicants into competent clinicians.